Welcome to the Fudoushin Bujinkan Dojo

 Fudoushin "不動心" means "immovable spirit or heart" and is a concept that Hatsumi-sensei has consistently talked about throughout the years.
 It's a state of true inner strength and stability that comes from experience and from truly knowing oneself.
 It is only from a state of fudoushin that one can become zero and that one can hope to attain true peace and happiness.

-The Fudoushin Bujinkan Dojo, headed by Pete Reynolds, long time Japan resident, is focused on studying, exploring and sharing the martial arts of Hatsumi-sensei.
-Class is held in central Tokyo at the Nanakura Jinja in Nezu every Friday from 13:00-15:00.
+The Fudoushin Bujinkan Dojo, headed by long time Japan resident Pete Reynolds, is focused on studying, exploring and sharing the martial arts of Hatsumi-sensei.
+Class is held in central Tokyo at the Nanakura Jinja in Nezu every Friday from 11:00-13:00.
 (Directions) Additional classes available upon request for 4 or more people (Contact).

 Profile